Finances & Funding → OGMP Funding Opportunities

 The Office of Graduate Minority Programs, in partnership with the Florida Education Fund, administers the McKnight Doctoral Fellowship for African American and Hispanic students.
-The program is designed to increase the representation of African Americans and Hispanics in Ph.D. programs at Florida universities.
-Each fellow receives an annual $12,000 stipend with tuition health insurance and fee waiver for a maximum of five years.
+The program is designed to increase the number of African American and Hispanic faculty in the state of Florida.
+Each fellow receives an annual $13,000 stipend with tuition health insurance and fee waiver for a maximum of five years.
 Applicants must be US Citizens admitted to a University of Florida Ph.D. program and entering the first year of that program.
-Applications must be submitted directly to the Florida Education Fund before January 15th to compete for funding opportunities the following fall.
+Applications must be submitted directly to the Florida Education Fund before January 15 to compete for funding opportunities the following fall.
 Students are notified by April 15th.
 McKnight Doctoral Fellowship applications can be completed at the Florida Education Fund website: www.fefonline.org/mdfapply/

-The OGMP Supplemental Tuition Retention Program is designed to help doctoral students complete their degree program.
+The OGMP Supplemental Retention Scholarship is designed to help doctoral students without support complete their degree program.
 Eligible students must be within three semesters of completing their degree and must no longer have funding available through an assistantship or fellowship.
-The program provides limited tuition assistance for the remaining semesters.
+This award provides 3 credit hours of in-state tuition for one semester.
+This award can be received for a maximum of 3 semesters.
 Applications are available in the Office of Graduate Minority Programs, or by clicking on the link above.

 The UF/Santa Fe College (SFC) Faculty Development Project is a partnership designed to increase the number of doctoral students at UF and faculty at SFC.
 Students awarded this prestigious graduate assistantship receive an annual stipend, tuition and fee waiver, mentoring, and professional development training at UF and SFC.
 Participants are required to fill a teaching, advising, or recruitment & retention role at Santa Fe for the appointed year.
 Applicants must hold an MS/MA or equivalent degree with the required number of hours in an appropriate discipline based on SFC needs.
 Selection of individuals for this program is contingent on the positions available at Santa Fe.
 Students must be fully admitted into a doctoral program at UF and meet all SFC adjunct faculty hiring criteria.
 For more information please click on the link above.